 Recent Holy Land Finds Support the Biblical Record

 Thick wall at Lachish dated to King Rehoboam (April 23, 2019).
 Olive pits in the foundation of a thick wall at Tel Lachish, southwest of Jerusalem, were carbon dated to about 920 B.C., aligning with the time of Solomon’s son Rehoboam.
-Scripture says that Lachish was one of the cities of Judah fortified by Rehoboam (2 Chronicles 11:9 2 Chronicles 11:9And Adoraim, and Lachish, and Azekah,
+Scripture says that Lachish was one of the cities of Judah fortified by Rehoboam (2 Chronicles 11:9).

 Copper mining deposits evidence of Edomite kingdom (Sept.
 18, 2019).
 Chemical and microscopic analysis from copper slag deposits in the Aravah Valley, where the biblical kingdom of Edom sat, showed the same standardized advanced refining techniques being used over widely scattered locations, evidence of a strong, central government before the mid-11th century B.C., 300 years earlier than scholars had thought.
-Scripture already attested there were kings reigning over Edom before any kings of Israel (Genesis 36:31 Genesis 36:31And these are the kings that reigned in the land of Edom, before there reigned any king over the children of Israel.
+Scripture already attested there were kings reigning over Edom before any kings of Israel (Genesis 36:31).

 Hebrew Yahwistic name at Abel Beth Maacah (Jan.
 16, 2020).
 Disbelieving the biblical picture of the powerful Israelite state under King David, many have thought Abel Beth Maacah, on the northern border of Israel, was outside Hebrew domain from the 900s to 800s B.C.
 But a wine jar from this period was found here with the inscription “of Benayo,” a Hebrew name ending in a form of Israel’s God Yahweh.
-This town provided refuge to the rebel Sheba before delivering him up to David’s besieging forces (2 Samuel 20:14-22 2 Samuel 20:14-22 [14] And he went through all the tribes of Israel to Abel, and to Bethmaachah, and all the Berites: and they were gathered together, and went also after him.
+This town provided refuge to the rebel Sheba before delivering him up to David’s besieging forces (2 Samuel 20:14-22).

 Massive administrative center from the late Kingdom of Judah (July 22, 2020).
 One of the largest collections of Kingdom of Judah seal impressions has been found at a huge public tax collection and storage complex from the late 8th to mid-7th centuries B.C., the time of King Hezekiah and his son King Manasseh, near the new U.S.